-Hospitality Marketing 4 30 Core

-and Customer

-Experience

-The unit employs an integrative approach that combines marketi ing, operations manage ement, and customer

-experience to foster th experience to foster the development of hospitality businesses.
-Marketing and operations management are crucial

-components of this unit as they enable you to create a brand promise that aligns with customer expectations and

-deliver exceptional customer experiences.

-Leadership and 4 30 Core

-Entrepreneurship in

-Hospitality Industry

-This unit introduces the study of entrepreneurship, innovation, and leadership and caters to your interest in starting

-your entrepreneurial venture or leading future businesses.
-The unit fosters a holistic perspective on

-entrepreneurship, innovation, and leadership, developing critical thinking, problem-solving, and analytical skills

-Unit Codes and Titles Level Credit Value Elective/Core Most popular student choice of optional elective units or elective options in core units?
-Year 2 Hospitality Finance in Market Context 5 30 Core also learn how to analy rn about the fundamenta /se financial statements egies that consider mark using ratios to assess th e financial health of hos Managing People - Contemporary Issues and Challenges 5 30 Core management, and con You will also explore th a range of topics, inclu temporary issues related ne growing importance of naging a diverse workfor d to changes in HR prac of becoming a flexible or tices due to the advent of artificial intelligence.
-Hospitality Business Strategy and Decision Making 5 30 Core In this unit, we have designed a hotel business simulation to provide you with a hands-on experience of managing a hotel in the UK.
-You will work in teams to plan a strategy for the business, and through a succession of decisions, over a specific simulated trading period, you will monitor and reflect on the impact of realistic business situations Live Creative Events 5 30 Core Project In this unit, we will explore the diversity and complexity of the events sector, examining the financial, sales and marketing, human resources, health, safety and hygiene, and quality product aspects of event management.
-Year 3 (Level 6) Unit Codes and Level Credit Value Elective/Core Most popular student Titles choice of optional elective units or elective options in core units?
+Hospitality Marketing and Customer 4 30 Core Experience The unit employs a integrative approach that combines market l ing, operations manag ement, and customer experience to foster t he development of hosp oitality businesses.
+Mark ceting and operations m anagement are crucial components of this un exceptional customer te a brand promise that aligns with customer ex spectations and deliver Leadership, and 4 30 Core Entrepreneurship in Hospitality Industry a at a decade a standard a second into and in othersian their entrepreneurial venture or leading futu adership and caters to yon holistic perspective ag, and analytical skills Year 2 (Level 5) Unit title; XX credits Unit Codes and Titles Level Credit Value Elective/Core Most popular student choice of optional elective units or elective options in core units?
+Year 2 - 20 0.00 Hospitality Finance in Market Context 5 30 Core Managing People - Contemporary Issues and Challenges 5 30 Core management, and cor You will also explore t ntemporary issues relate ed to changes in HR pract of becoming a flexible or employee relations, em ctices due to the advent rganization with an equa of artificial intelligence.
+Hospitality Business 5 30 Core Strategy and hotel in the UK.
+You w ill work in teams to plan a strategy for the busine you with a hands-on exp ss, and through a succes impact of realistic busine ssion of decisions, over Live Creative Events Project 5 30 Core In this unit, we will exp ector, examining the fina product aspects of event Year 3 (Level 6) Unit Codes and Titles Level Credit Value Elective/Core Most popular student choice of optional elective units or elective options in core units?

 Year 3

-Hospitality Research 6 30 Core
+Hospitality Research Project 6 30 Core

-Project

 you with the confidence

 ger.
 You will reflect on yo

-ou to explore and exami and issues, suggest app propriate solutions, and
+ou to explore and exam and issues, suggest app propriate solutions, and

 present evidence to sta akeholders in an approp riate format.

 Digital Marketing and 6 30 Core

 Branding

-us on the digital media e
+In this unit, you will focus on the digital media environment and how it influences culture and consumers, allowing you

-to develop critical think king and reasoning skills that will enhance your a ability to create lasting b rands in the hospitality
+· king and reasoning skills that will enhance your a ability to create lasting b rands in the hospitality

 sector.

 Sustainable 6 30 Core

-Practices and
+Practices and 00/0

 Planning

-nsible practices are no l
+ŭ nsible practices are no l onger an option but a ne ecessity for businesses t to thrive and contribute

-e.
-This unit aims to ea
+to a sustainable futur e.
+This unit aims to ed quip you with the know rledge and understandi ng of sustainable and

-n hospitality businesses and how they are deve eloped and managed in different countries and
+responsible practices in hospitality businesses and how they are developed and managed in different countries and

 contexts.

-1 1
+D 15 "

 Personal Branding 6 30 Core

 and Career Planning

-with the knowledge and

-prospects for specific r management/leadership positions or entreprener urship within the hospita lity sector.
+This unit will equip you with the knowledge and skills to critically reflect on your competencies and evaluate your career prospects for specific management/leadership positions or entrepreneurship within the hospitality sector.

-You will explore a chose sen sector of the industr y and identify the necess sary skills required for s uccess in that sector.
+You will explore a chosen sector of the industry and identify the necessary skills required for success in that sector.